takhyun12/Mathematics-for-Machine-Learning/PCA/README.md

-# Mathematics for Machine Learning: Linear Algebra
+# Mathematics for Machine Learning: PCA

 Certificate of the course that is offered at Coursera and Imperial College London.